14 Recipes With Chicken Broth You’d Never Think to Make

 Beef and Mushroom Parsnip “Risotto”

 If you’re following the keto diet or other low carb diets, you might be missing your favorite grains.
 But just as zucchini can be made into pasta, parsnips (shockingly) can be made into rice.
 In this risotto recipe, The Paleo Mom “riced” parsnips before combining bone broth (you can use beef or chicken) with coconut milk into one creamy dish.

 Easy Quinoa Salad

 Quinoa is extremely versatile due to its rich, nutty flavor.
 For a grain, it’s actually packed with protein, squeezing 8 grams of it in each cup (1).
-You can cook quinoa in water, but swapping in bone broth offers an incredible boost in flavor (and nutrition!).
+You can cook quinoa in water, but swapping in bone broth offers a boost in flavor and nutrient content.
 StreetSmart Kitchen did this in her Easy Quinoa Salad, which would work great as a starter salad, or top with protein to make it the main event.

 Keto Brussels Sprouts Gratin

 This low carb side dish is packed with heavy cream and mozzarella cheese, making it taste like an indulgence.
 Full of keto-friendly fats, it’s sure to please a crowd over the holidays or at any family gathering.
 And best of all?
 It takes just 30 minutes to prepare.

 Curry, carnitas, and cabbage rolls?
 Who would have thought your favorite dinner recipes could be made with chicken bone broth?